mrtztg/azure-104-notes/README.md

 - **Containers**: Organize blobs within storage account (like folders/boxes to put blobs in)
 - **Blob types**:
-  - **Block blobs**: Designed to store large amounts of unstructured data (images, backups, thousands of image files)
+  - **Block blobs**: Typically used for storing general-purpose files and are the default choice for most Azure blob storage scenarios, including lifecycle management — designed to store large amounts of unstructured data (images, backups, thousands of image files) — appropriate selection when moving blobs to different access tiers
   - **Append blobs**: Used for log data where the need is to continuously append new data
   - **Page blobs**: Typically used for storing virtual hard disks (VHDs) for Azure virtual machines
 - **Blob access tiers**: Can be set during file upload or changed later from top menu: